 In his songs for children and their families, Randy Kaplan blends American Roots, Country Blues, and Comedic Storytelling.
 He fingerpicks his way through unpredictable live shows which, in addition to his original compositions, include Tin Pan Alley gems, Broadway numbers, Delta Blues songs, and Ragtime tunes.
 “He doesn’t dumb it down for the kids… He just expects them to come along for the ride.
 And they do” (TIME OUT NEW YORK KIDS).
-As indebted to Steve Martin and Loudon Wainwright III as he is to Robert Johnson and Dave Van Ronk, “(Randy is) offbeat, smart and funny, funny, funny!”
+As indebted to Dr. Seuss and Loudon Wainwright III as he is to Robert Johnson and Dave Van Ronk, “(Randy is) offbeat, smart and funny, funny, funny!”
 (Mindy Thomas, SIRIUS-XM RADIO) as well as "an absolute ace guitarist, picker and ragtime player" (SMOKY MOUNTAIN BLUES SOCIETY).

 “One of the most exciting newcomers to kids’ music since Dan Zanes” (PARENTING MAGAZINE), Randy has released four children’s albums so far.
 All have been recorded by bluegrass master Mike West in Lawrence, Kansas.